HalisYason/XOX/README.md

-## TİK TAK TOE
+## TICK TOCK TOE

-- *terminal üzerinden çalışan bir oyun.*
+- *game that works through the terminal.*

-## özellik
+## feature
-- oyun tahtası çok boyutlu arrray ile yapıldı.
+- the game board is made with multi-dimensional array.
-- kazanma durumları da çok boyutlu array üzerinden çıkarıldı ve kodun içine yazıldı.
+- winning situations were also extracted from the multidimensional array and written into the code.
 #